HuabingWang-stack/Kernels-in-GPFA/README.md

 Parameters of new kernels are currently optimized by 2 gradient-free method: `Scipy.optimize.minimize` Powell mehthod and a built-in Bayeisian Optimization script.

 ## execution
-Kernel names are in short, specify kernel names in '{'rbf', 'tri', 'exp', 'rq', 'matern', 'sm','tri_times_rq', 'exp_times_rq', 'exp_times_tri'}' at parameter `covTpe`.
+Kernel names are in short, choose kernel in '{'rbf', 'tri', 'exp', 'rq', 'matern', 'sm','tri_times_rq', 'exp_times_rq', 'exp_times_tri'}' at parameter field `covTpe`.
 Specify optimization method at parameter `bo`.
 Default is False to use Powell method.
 Input a positive numbers will use Bayesian Optimization instead, the number will be iterations of Bayesian Optimisation.

-Example to use Spectral Mixture kernel, optimize its kernel parameter by  Bayesian Optimization in 50 iterations.
+The following example initialize GPFA with Spectral Mixture kernel, and optimize its kernel parameter by  Bayesian Optimization in 50 iterations.
 Time binned in 20ms, extract trajectory to 3 dimensional space.
 ```python
 gpfa_3dim_sm = Elephant.gpfa.GPFA(bin_size=20*pq.ms, x_dim=3,covType='sm',bo=50)
 gpfa_3dim_sm.fit(spiketrains)